istathar/java-gnome/README.markdown

 ### Or checkout the source ###

 If you want a newer version of the code than the tarball you might have, you can always check it out over the net.
-We use Bazaar (`bzr`), an advanced third-generation Distributed Version [or Revision] Control System, to manage our source code.
+We use Git, an advanced third-generation Distributed Version [or Revision] Control System, to manage our source code.